didemaru/didemaru/README.md

-- 👋 Hi, I’m @didemaru
+- 👋 Hi, I’m Didem Aru Bakır
 - 👀 I’m interested in software and BI
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning spring boot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...